multiversx/mx-exchange-sc/locked-asset/proxy_dex/README.md

     );
 ```

-Add Liquidity Proxy intermediates adding of liquidity in a Pair contract as following:
+Add Liquidity Proxy intermediates liquidity adding in a Pair contract as follows:
-- The user must send the tokens in the order as they are in the Pair contract
+- The user must send the tokens in the same order as they are in the Pair contract
 - The user must configure the slippage as he would in the Pair contract
 - The rule is that MEX - and Locked MEX implicitly - is always the second token

-The output payment of this contract is not the original LP token and instead is a Wrapped LP token.
-The reson is that if the user receives directly the LP tokens, he would have had the posibility of removing the liquidity and thus unlocking his Locked MEX.
+The output payment of this contract is not the original LP token and is instead a Wrapped LP token.
+The reason is that if the user receives directly the LP tokens, he would have had the possibility of removing the liquidity and thus unlocking his Locked MEX.

 ### removeLiquidityProxy